n0sys/TryHackMe-Writeup/Wonderland/README.md

 $ ls /home
 alice  hatter  rabbit  tryhackme
 ```
+So the machine has 3 users in total (other than tryhackme).

 ### Sudoers
 One thing I always check when I get access to a new machine, is the command "sudo -l" since its really easy for the admin to mess up with it and allow us to get access to things we shouldn't.
 Lucky for me this was the case.